IFRS 17: Calculation

-If the risk-adjusted expected present value of future cash flows would produce a gain at the time a contract is recognized, the model would also require a "contractual service margin" to offset the day 1 gain.
+If the risk-adjusted expected present value of future cash flows would produce a gain at the time a contract is recognized, the model would also require to recognize a "contractual service margin" as part of the liability to offset the day 1 gain.
 The contractual service margin would be released to insurance revenue over the life of the contract.
-There would also be a new income statement presentation for insurance contracts, including a conceptual definition of revenue, and additional disclosure requirements.
+The income statement presentation for insurance contracts is based on the conceptual definition of revenue and expenses.
+IFRS 17 includes specific disclosure requirements.

-For short-duration insurance contracts, insurers are permitted to use a simplified method, aka.
-Premium Allocation Approach ('PAA').
-Under this simplified method, insurance liability is similar to premium unearned (less insurance acquisition cash flows).
+For short-duration insurance contracts, insurers are permitted to use a simplified method, Premium Allocation Approach ('PAA').
+Under this simplified method, the total premium (less insurance acquisition cash flows) is not allocated to periods based on an actuarial valuation but on the basis of passage of time or in proportion to the expected timing of incurred insurance service expenses.

 Some insurance contracts include participation features where the entity shares the performance of underlying items with policyholders in an extent that the remaining profit of the insurer has the character of a contractual fee.
 IFRS 17 has a specific accounting approach for such participating contracts, defined as ‘insurance contracts with direct participation features’.
 That approach is referred to as the variable fee approach (‘VFA’).
+Under this approach, the CSM is adjusted also for changes in the measurement of financial risk to reflect that contractual fee is subject to such changes.

 History

-IFRS 17 was issued by the International Accounting Standards Board in May 2017.
-It replaced IFRS 4 on accounting for insurance contracts and had an effective date of 1 January 2023.
-The original effective date was meant to be 1 January 2021.
-In November 2018 the International Accounting Standards Board proposed to delay the effective date by one year to 1 January 2022.
-In March 2020, the International Accounting Standards Board further deferred the effective date to 1 January 2023.
+IFRS 17 was issued by the International Accounting Standards Board (IASB) in May 2017.
+The International Accounting Standards Committee, the predecessor of the IASB initiated the project in 1992.
+It replaced the interim standard of 2004, IFRS 4, and had an effective date of 1 January 2023.

 2020 Amendments

 On 26 June 2019, the IASB released an exposure draft proposing several amendments.
 Comments on the amendments were open for three months, closing on 25 September 2019.
 In total, 123 submissions were received.
-In June 2020 the IASB adopted the final set of amendments and deferred the effective date of the standard to January 1, 2023.
+In June 2020 the IASB adopted the final set of amendments.
+The original effective date of IFRS 17 (2017) was 1 January 2021.
+In November 2018 the International Accounting Standards Board proposed to delay the effective date by one year to 1 January 2022.
+The 2020 Amendments finally deferred the effective date to 1 January 2023.

 Adoption

 In November 2021 EU adopted IFRS 17 with an exemption regarding the limitation of aggregating contracts for purposes of subsequent measurement of the contractual service margin, the so-called groups of insurance contracts; under IFRS 17 contracts may be only aggregated in groups which were issued not more than one year apart.
-This limitation is optional to be applied in the EU.
+This limitation is optional to be applied in the EU for contracts with specific participation features.